Mr David Rew

 MA MB MChir (Cambridge) FRCS (London)

-As a Consultant General Surgeon with with 38 years of very broad career experience in the specialist disciplines of surgery.
-I am very focussed on safe and effective treatments and long term outcomes.
+As a Consultant General Surgeon I have 38 years of very broad career experience in the specialist disciplines of surgery.
+I am very focused on safe and effective treatments and long term outcomes.
 In endocrine surgical and regional referral practice, I have experience of more than 1,000 thyroid and 400 parathyroid surgical procedures, with high-quality and nationally audited outcomes.
 As a surgeon in specialist breast practice for more than 30 years, I have huge experience of the diagnosis, management and safe treatment of disorders and cancers of the male and female breast, over more than 5,000 surgical procedures.
 Through a lifetime of surgical practice, I also have high volume experience of hernia and soft tissue surgery, most recently in practice at the NHS Treatment Centre at the Royal South Hants Hospital.

 In thyroid practice, my work includes the diagnosis and treatment of surgical thyroid disorders, including benign and cancerous lumps, neck and chest goitres, Graves Disease, thyroiditis and thyroglossal cysts.
 In parathyroid practice, my work includes the diagnosis and treatment of parathyroid disorders, primarily of parathyroid adenomas.
 In both thyroid and parathyroid surgery, I have a regional specialist referral practice through my outcomes.
 In breast practice, my work includes the diagnosis and management of all disorders of the male and female breast, including breast cancer.
 I refer breast cosmetic or reconstructive procedures to colleagues and teams with the specialist skills and resources for such work.